Case Study: The Miller Family's Cross-Border Financial Journey

 In the United States, qualified Roth IRA distributions are tax-free after age 59½.
 Sarah assumed her Roth would work the same way in Canada.
 She was mistaken.

 The Canada Revenue Agency doesn't automatically recognize the tax-exempt status of Roth IRAs.
-Without proactive intervention, the CRA treats Roth growth as taxable income - turning what should be tax-free retirement income into a significant annual tax liability.
+Without proactive intervention, the CRA treats Roth growth as taxable income - turning what should be tax-free retirement income into a potential tax liability.

 Fortunately, the Canada-U.S. Tax Treaty provides an escape hatch: a one-time election that allows Canadian residents to maintain the Roth's tax-exempt status.
-But this election must be filed correctly, typically in the first year of Canadian tax residency.
+This election should be filed timely, ideally first year of Canadian tax residency.

 Working with her cross-border advisory team, Sarah filed the necessary treaty election, preserving the Roth's tax-exempt character in Canada.